charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 I present both clprolf programming language and clprolf framework, which is a framework with pure annotations, to leverage clprolf language in C#, Java, or PHP.
 The clprolf language(CLear PROgramming Language and Framework) is an object-oriented programming language.
 It is not widely used.
 It is minimalistic, for simplify development.
-It is an interesting teaching tool, but it's not designed only for teaching purposes.
+It is an interesting teaching tool, but it's not designed only for teaching purposes. clprolf lets you reason with real-life actors, almost as if you weren't programming.
+Programming focuses on functional problems, and describes the interactions of actors.
+For the technical parts, we describe solutions by describing what a worker (the computer) must do.
+Clprolf abstracts from the technical vision as much as possible, to remain functional.
+This is why design and development should be easier and more maintainable, and the applications produced should be mastered.

+### A SUPERSET OF JAVA
 It is a superset to the Java language.
 It adds keywords that replace some java keywords like 'class', 'interface', and it adds some keywords like 'with_compat', or 'underst'.
 We can use java libraries in clprolf.
 We can use also java code in clprolf source code, except the keywords "class", "implements", "extends", "interface".